mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 The literature review begins the exploration of the key themes and threads that are integral to the findings of this study.
 These include:

 - authenticity in project based approaches
-- nature of informal settings, in particular home education, and the possibilities offered compared to school lesson settings
+- nature of informal settings, in particular home education, and the possibilities offered compared to school lesson settings - PERHAPS IN INTRO INSTEAD
 - barriers to participation in digital making and pedagogies to create inclusive learning environments
 - key accessible pedagogies to help learning coding for young people